Grease Trap Maintenance Sacramento Restaurants | Essential Guide

 - “We can pour hot water to melt the grease.”
 It cools downstream and hardens again.
 EPA lists FOG as a cause of sewer blockages.

 - “Staff knows this already.”
 Use short refreshers and visual reminders near sinks.
-City guidance supports scrape and can collect habits.
+City guidance supports scraping and can collect habits.

 Your Next Steps With Sacramento Grease

 You now have a clear map for maintaining restaurant grease traps in Sacramento.
 Follow the 25 percent rule, establish daily habits, and maintain accurate records.
-Sacramento Grease can create your schedule, handle grease interceptor pumping, and keep you audit-ready.
+Sacramento Grease can create your schedule, handle grease interceptor pumping, and keep you audit-ready full grease trap service Sacramento operations rely on.

-- Set calendar reminders for how often to clean the grease trap based on your measurements.
+- Set calendar reminders for how often should grease traps be cleaned based on your measurements.

 - Book your first service or a quick audit.
 Sacramento Grease will confirm size, access, and timing, then maintain your log going forward.